prairiegiraffe/testing-co/README.md

-# Testing Co Website
+# Testing co Website

-This is the official website for Testing Co, built with AI and deployed on Cloudflare Pages.
+This is the official website for Testing co, built with AI and deployed on Cloudflare Pages.

 ## Features
 - ⚡ Fast global CDN delivery via Cloudflare